barisgkcan/MITM.py/README.md

-Use with network sniffer and mac changer.
+Use with network sniffer and mac changer.Please use for educational purposes only !!!
 Barış Ömer GÖKCAN